-Mapping the data in your spreadsheet offers insight into spatial patterns and allows for quick visual analysis, but there may be times when you want to quickly and easily add contextual information about the area surrounding that data.
+Mapping the data in your worksheet offers insight into spatial patterns and allows quick visual analysis, but there may be times when you want to quickly and easily add contextual information about the area surrounding that data.
 Esri's geoenrichment capabilities allow you to answer questions about locations that you can't answer with maps alone, for example, What kind of people live here?
 What do people like to do in this area?
 What are their habits and lifestyles?
 What kind of businesses are in this area?

 If you plan to enrich your data, it's highly recommended that you format your data as an Excel table before you add it to the map.
 Using an Excel table allows ArcGIS Maps for Office to add columns containing new information to the dataset.
 If the layer was not created from an Excel table, you can overwrite the contents of an existing column for each demographic variable selected.
 For more information, see Tables and named ranges.